 "Rate Lock" and other Ways to Get a Lower Interest Rate

-Although there might be a choice of rate lock periods (from 15 to 60 days), the extended ones are generally more expensive.
-You can get a longer period for your lock, but in doing so, will most likely have a higher rate than you would have with a shorter rate lock span of time
+Although there might be a choice of rate lock periods (from 15 to 60 days), the longer ones are usually more expensive.
+You can get a longer period for your lock, but in making this choice, will likely have a higher interest rate than you would have with a shorter period

-In addition to going with the shorter lock period, there are more ways you may be able to score the best rate.
-The bigger the down payment, the lower your interest rate will be, as you will be starting with more equity.
-You could choose to pay points to lower your interest rate for the loan term, meaning you pay more initially.
-One strategy that makes financial sense for some is to pay points to bring the rate down over the term of the loan.
-You'll pay more up front, but you'll come out ahead, especially if you don't refinance early.
+In addition to going with the shorter lock period, there are several ways you can get the lowest rate.
+The bigger down payment you can make, the lower the interest rate will be, since you will be starting with more equity.
+You can pay points to lower your rate for the loan term, meaning you pay more initially.
+To a lot of people, this makes sense and is a good deal..

 Longhorn Mortgage can walk you through the pitfalls of getting a mortgage.
 Call us at 512-302-9410.